SalmaAlassal/SpringBoot-LearningHub/CodeSamples/README.md

 ## Example 9 : [Phone Number Validation](PhoneNumberValidation)

-In this example, we showcase the usage of an external API for phone number validation.
-It uses the [NumVerify API](https://numverify.com/) to validate phone numbers.
-The API is free to use.
-It returns a JSON response containing information about the phone number, including the country, location, carrier, and line type.
+This example demonstrates how to utilize the `RestTemplate` class for making HTTP requests to the API and converting the response into a Java object.
+It leverages the [NumVerify API](https://numverify.com/) to validate phone numbers.
+The API is available for free and provides a JSON response that includes details about the phone number, such as the country, location, carrier, and line type.